 Let your bread machine do the work with these tasty apple pie cinnamon rolls - topped with cream cheese frosting.

-- 1 cup plus 2 tbsp warm milk
+- 1 cup plus 2 tablespoons warm milk

-- 1 egg, lightly beaten, plus 2 egg yolks
+- 1 large egg, lightly beaten, plus 2 egg yolks

 - 1/2 cup granulated sugar